phetsims/greenhouse-effect/doc/implementation-notes.md

 #TODO: Need notes for Waves, Photons, and Model screen.
 Existing content taken from Molecules and Light
 See https://github.com/phetsims/greenhouse-effect/issues/19

+# General Notes on the Layer-Based Model

+TODO: Flesh this out when it's done.
+- Used for the basis of the first three screens
+- Has energy packets in the underlying behavior, they only move up or down
+- Waves and photons can move any direction

 # Waves Screen

 TODO: Add verbiage about the following: